Benedict Obidinma Odinamadu: Marriage and family

-He married Oyibo Ekwulo Akwuba in September 1957; and they have four children – two boys and two girls.
-Oyibo Ekwulo Odinamadu died on March 30, 2022.
-Children: Kenneth Osita Odinamadu, Ijeoma Emejulu (Mrs.), Emeka Odinamadu and Ifeatu Onubogu (Mrs.).
+He married Oyibo Ekwulo Akwuba in September 1957.
+She died on March 30, 2022.
+They had four children – two boys and two girls: Kenneth Osita Odinamadu, Ijeoma Emejulu (Mrs.), Emeka Odinamadu and Ifeatu Onubogu (Mrs.).

 Private entrepreneurship

 He started the Pelican Transport Company for Road Haulage and the John Kenneth Nigeria Limited for importation of goods.

 Political party activities

 In 1978, he joined the Unity Party of Nigeria led by Chief Obafemi Awolowo (now late).

 Recognitions

 He was installed as member of the Order of the Knighthood of St. Mulumba (KSM) in 1978 by His Lordship the Most Reverend M.A.
 Eneja.

 Literary interests

 Odinamadu's essays were published posthumously in 1980 by his widow Oyibo Ekwulo Odinamadu in a book entitled: POLITICS AND THE IGBO ELITE.